mrbusche/backseatfan.com/_posts/2010-07-20-micheal-jordan-on-lebron-james-video.md

   <blockquote>
     <p>
-      &#8220;I would have never called up Larry called up Magic and said 'let's get together and play on one team'.
-Honestly, I was trying to beat those guys.&#8221;
+      "I would have never called up Larry called up Magic and said 'let's get together and play on one team'.
+Honestly, I was trying to beat those guys."
     </p>
   </blockquote>